Categorical Tori: The example of the circle

+over $U(1)\times U(1)\times U(1)$. \end{enumerate} For $k\in\ZZ$, the {\em $k^{\rm th}$ circle extension $\mU(1)_k$} of $U(1)$ is obtained by replacing the multipliers with $\exp({kmy})$. \begin{Remark} Recall that gerbes on $U(1)$ are classif\/ied, up to stable isomorphism, by their Dixmier--Douady class in $H^3(U(1);\ZZ) = 0$.
 So, any bundle gerbe over $U(1)$ is trivializable.
 A multiplicative structure on the trivial bundle gerbe over $U(1)$ consists of a line bundle on $U(1)\times U(1)$ plus extra data, encoding associativity.
-Line bundles on $U(1)\times U(1)$ are classified, up to isomorphism, by their first Chern class in
+Line bundles on $U(1)\times U(1)$ are classif\/ied, up to isomorphism, by their f\/irst Chern class in

-the group of skew symmetric bilinear forms on $\ZZ^2$.
-This group is infinite cyclic, generated by the determinant, and we claim
+the group of skew symmetric bilinear forms on~$\ZZ^2$.
+This group is inf\/inite cyclic, generated by the determinant, and we claim $ c_1(\LE) = -\det$.
+This fact is proved using Chern--Weil theory, as illustrated in Fig.~\ref{fig1}: